paulirish/devtools-frontend/test/perf/README.md

 # Performance Testing

 These are performance tests that run benchmarks of automated userflows.
-The resuls are aggregated using the [Skia Perf format](https://skia.googlesource.com/buildbot/+/refs/heads/main/perf/FORMAT.md) and stored under perf-data/devtools-perf.json.
+The results are aggregated using the [Skia Perf format](https://skia.googlesource.com/buildbot/+/refs/heads/main/perf/FORMAT.md) and stored under perf-data/devtools-perf.json.

 The tests are run on devtools CI on the "Standalone Linux" bot.
 The result of each run is [uploaded](https://source.chromium.org/chromium/infra/infra_superproject/+/main:build/recipes/recipes/devtools/devtools-frontend.py?q=publish_performance_benchmarks) to Skia Perf  so that the benchmarks can be monitored in [devtools own dashboard instance](https://devtools-frontend-perf.corp.goog/e/) .